Brain & Spinal Cord Injury Prevention

 What is a Concussion?

 A concussion is a type of traumatic brain injury, or TBI, caused by a bump, blow, or jolt to the head that can change the way your brain normally works.
 Concussions can also occur from a fall or a blow to the body that causes the head and brain to move quickly back and forth.
-For more information and resources on concussions, go to http://www.cdc.gov/concussion.
+For more information and resources on concussions, visit the CDC's concussion page.

 Concussion Treatment vs. Concussion Management